JohnRising/docs/docs/packages/bundler/rpc-methods.md

 }
 ```

-## Common error codes

-These are common error codes specified by the protocol which are in addition to the standard JSON-RPC error codes returned by a bad method call.
+Below are the common error codes specified by the protocol.
+These are in addition to the standard JSON-RPC error codes returned by a bad method call.

 | Code   | Description                                                                                                                         |
 | ------ | ----------------------------------------------------------------------------------------------------------------------------------- |